 - The ba, the personality

 - The ba, represented as a spiritual entity with the body of a bird, and human head

-Upon death, the ka left the khat, and then was later reunited with the ba to form the akh.
+Upon [his demise], the ka left the khat, and then was later reunited with the ba to form the akh.
 It is this unified form that enters the Afterlife.
 (Egyptian Mythology; 'Ancient Egyptian concept of the soul')